ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

-father (who, however, may live many years longer), I could not satisfy myself without resolving to choose a wife from among his daughters, that the loss to them might be as little as possible, when the melancholy event takes place--which, however, as I have already said, may not be for several years.
+father (who, however, may live many years longer), I could not satisfy myself without resolving to choose a wife from among his daughters, that the loss to them might be as little as possible, when the melancholy event takes place -- which, however, as I have already said, may not be for several years.
 This has been my motive, my fair cousin, and I flatter myself it will not sink me in your esteem.
 And now nothing remains for me but to assure you in the most animated language of the